 2. Read-Alouds:

 Provide lots of opportunities for your students to read aloud.
 This is an excellent way to blend auditory, oral, and reading skills.
-It will assistant your ESL students to become more comfortable speaking English in front of their peers.
+It will assist your ESL students to become more comfortable speaking English in front of their peers.

 3. Teach by Doing: